 What's on in Germany in the month of November?
-Sure it gets cold, but you can warm up with a glass of Glühwein as the Christmas markets open, watch parades of children walk by lantern light, and take to the slopes on some of the finest mountains in Europe.
+Sure, it gets cold, but warm up with a glass of Glühwein as the Christmas markets open, watch parades of children walk by lantern light, and take to the slopes on some of the finest mountains in Europe.

 November can be a quiet time to visit Germany, lighter on crowds and less expensive for accommodations and attractions.
 But this is also the time that smaller places go into sleep mode with closures and shorter hours.

 The weather is also not a highlight at this time of year with plenty of dreary, rainy days and even some early snow.
 But that doesn't mean the sun can't poke through from time to time.
 Pack for all weather with a heavy coat and scarf at the ready.

 While many Westerners welcome the spirits for Halloween on October 31st, in Germany it is November 1 that is All Saints' Day (Allerheiligen) and November 2 for All Souls Day (Allerseelen).
 Visits to the graveyard are common, as well as In gifting children Allerheiligenstriezel (braided yeast pastry).

 Allerheiligen is an official holiday in some states in the south and west, but celebrations are largely absent in other places.
 That, however, is changing with the increasing popularity of Day of the Dead (Día de Muertos).
 Even in places like Berlin, you might catch some skeletons out dancing.